Medically Supervised Injecting Room

-For health, legal and other professionals/stakeholders who wish to learn more about the trial and how a medically supervised injecting room operates, the facility has opened for public tours and information sessions.
+For health, legal and other professionals/stakeholders who wish to learn more about the trial and how a medically supervised injecting room operates, the facility has reopened for tours and information sessions.

-Please note tours of the medically supervised injecting room have been cancelled until further notice.
 NRCH is actively monitoring the COVID-19 situation and has taken proactive steps to lower the risk of transmission in our local community, whilst continuing to offer our vital services.
-See more here.

 The medically supervised injecting room is supported by the Victorian Government.

 How to access our services

 Please enter the new building via Lennox St (see map above).